-RESOLVED, that all provisions of prior Guam Legislature resolutions endorsing the 1990 division of Chamorros, be hereby superseded by provisions of this resolution; and be it further
+RESOLVED, that all provisions of prior Guam Legislature resolutions endorsing the 1990 cut-off date, are hereby superseded by provisions of this resolution; and be it further

-RESOLVED, that the Guam Legislature does stand united with the people of Guam and the leaders of Guam in requesting reparations for all of the Chamorros who suffered and died during the war, without division based on date of subsequent survival; and be it further
+RESOLVED, that the Guam Legislature stands united with the people of Guam and the leaders of Guam in full support of H.R.
+1595 as amended by the House Resources Committee requesting reparations for all of the Chamorros who suffered and died during the war; and be it further

-RESOLVED, that the Speaker certify, and the Legislative Secretary attests to, the adoption hereof and that copies of the same be thereafter transmitted to the Honorable Robert Underwood, former Guam Delegate, United States Congress; to the Honorable Ben Blaz, former Guam Delegate, United States Congress; to the Honorable Mauricio Tamargo, Chairman, U.S. Department of Justice Foreign Claims Settlement Commission; to the Honorable Joshua Bolten, Director, Office of Management and Budget; to the Honorable Gale Norton, Secretary, U.S. Department of the Interior; to the Honorable John Ashcroft, Attorney General, U.S. Department of State; to the Honorable Richard W. Pombo, Chairman, U.S. House of Representatives Committee on Resources; to the Honorable F. James Sensenbrenner, Jr., Chairman, U.S. House of Representatives Committee on the Judiciary; to the Honorable Pete V. Domenici,
+RESOLVED, that the Speaker certify, and the Secretary of the 1 2 Legislature attests to, the adoption hereof, and that copies of the same be 3 thereafter transmitted to the Honorable Robert Underwood, former Guam 4 Delegate, United States Congress; to the Honorable Ben Blaz, former Guam 5 Delegate, United States Congress; to the Honorable Mauricio Tamargo, Chairman, U.S. Department of Justice Foreign Claims Settlement Commission; 6 7 to the Honorable Joshua Bolten, Director, Office of Management and Budget; to the Honorable Gale Norton, Secretary, U.S. Department of the Interior; to 8 the Honorable Alberto Gonzales, Attorney General, U.S. Department of 9 Justice; to the Honorable Condoleezza Rice, Secretary, U.S. Department of 10 State; to the Honorable Richard W. Pombo, Chairman, U.S. House of 11 12 Representatives Committee on Resources; to the Honorable Nick Rahall, 13 Ranking Member, U.S. House of Representatives Committee on Resources; to the Honorable F. James Sensenbrenner, Jr., Chairman, U.S. House of 14 Representatives Committee on the Judiciary; to the Honorable John Convers, 15 ranking Member, U.S. House of Representatives Committee on Judiciary; to 16 17 the Honorable Pete V. Domenici, Chairman, U.S. Senate Committee on Energy and Natural Resources; to the Honorable Jeff Bingaman, Ranking Member of 18 19 the U.S. Senate Committee on Energy and Natural Resources; to the Honorable Orrin G. Hatch, Chairman, U.S. Senate Committee on the 20 Judiciary; to the Honorable Patrick J. Leahy, Ranking Member, U.S. Senate 21 22 Committee on the Judiciary; to the Honorable Daniel K. Inouye, U.S. Senator, Hawaii; to the Honorable Daniel Akaka, U.S. Senator, Hawaii; to the 23 Honorable George W. Bush, President of the United States of America; to the 24

-Chairman, U.S. Senate Committee on Energy and Natural Resources; to the Honorable Orrin G. Hatch, Chairman, U.S. Senate Committee on the Judiciary; to the Honorable George W. Bush, President of the United States of America; to the Honorable Madeleine Z. Bordallo, Guam Delegate, United States Congress; and to the Honorable Felix P. Camacho, I Maga'lahen Guåhan.
+- 1 Honorable Madeleine Z. Bordallo, Guam Delegate, United States Congress; - 2 and to the Honorable Felix P. Camacho, I Maga'lahen Guåhan.